With the growing complexity of application development, organizations are increasingly adopting methodologies that enable reliable, scalable software.

 DevOps basics

 DevOps is an overarching concept and culture aimed at ensuring the rapid release of stable, secure software.
-DevOps exists at the intersection of Agile development and Enterprise Systems Management (ESM) practices.
+DevOps exists at the intersection of Agile development and Enterprise Service Management (ESM) practices.

-Early development methodologies involved development and operations teams working in silos, which led to slower development and unstable deployment environments.
-To solve this, the DevOps methodology integrates all stakeholders in the application into one efficient workflow which enables the quick delivery of high quality software.
+Early methodologies involved development and operations teams working in silos, which led to slower development and unstable deployment environments.
+To solve this, the DevOps methodology integrates all stakeholders in the application into one efficient workflow, which enables the quick delivery of high-quality software.

-By allowing communication and collaboration between cross-functional teams, DevOps also enables:
+By allowing communication and collaboration between cross-functional teams, DevOps also enables reliable service delivery and improved customer satisfaction.

 DevOps practices & methods